bmshema/LoRaPi-C2/README.md

 node = sx126x(serial_num = "/dev/ttyS0",freq=915,addr=0,power=22,rssi=True,air_speed=2400,relay=False)
 ```
 - If running commander.py from a Linux-based laptop with SX1262 connected to USB, change "/dev/ttyS0" to "/dev/ttyUSB0".
 This could be different depending on your system and what other devices might be connected.
-- If running commander.py from Windows, change "/dev/ttyS0" to the appropriate COM port for the SX1262.

 ### "Receiver Node":
 The receiver node is address 1 by default.
 For multiple receiver nodes, you may change the node address on line 7 for each additional node.